ChristopherKlay/WutheringInsight/README.md

 ## Features

--   [x] Upload showcases provided by the official Wuthering Waves Discord bot and get a complete overview
+-   [x] Upload showcases provided by the official Wuthering Waves Discord bot to get a complete overview.
--   [x] Doesn't require any access to the game, with absolutely no risk of account restrictions
+-   [x] No access to the game is required, with absolutely no risk of account restrictions.
--   [x] Echo rating based on crit values, weighted stats (per character) and even echo value (incl. roll probability) to check your most replaceable echo
+-   [x] Echo rating is based on crit values, weighted stats (per character), and even echo value (including roll probability) to help you identify your most replaceable echo.
--   [x] Don't have access to the bot, or quickly want to check a single echo you got?
-Use manual mode and check the stats for any given character
+-   [x] Don’t have access to the bot or just want to quickly check a single echo you obtained?
+Use manual mode to check the stats for any given character.
--   [x] Export the results (including current settings/filters) as a easily shareable image (optional)
+-   [x] Export the results (including current settings and filters) as an easily shareable image (optional).

 ## Usage